zilishen/documentation/content/nap-waf/v4/configuration-guide/configuration.md

 }
 ```

 Example2: Different brute force configurations can be defined for individual login pages.
+          With each configuration referencing a specific login page.
 ```json
 {
     "policy": {